chancencounters/bubble_dungeon/README.md

 ### Wireframes

-  This app will consist of a single screen with the game board and a description next to it.
-There will be restart button on the right, underneath the description.
+  This app will consist of a single screen with the game board and instructions next to it.

 ### Architecture and Technologies